Care & Handling

 Avoid placing lights too close that can heat the surface of the art, or cause too much bright light hitting the surface.

-You may want to seek the advice of a professional electrician or art lighting professional for the best combination of lighting balance and presentation.
+You may want to seek the advice of a professional art lighting consultant for the best combination of lighting balance, kelvin color balance, and overall presentation of artwork hanging.

 HUMIDITY / MOISTURE / HIGH TEMPERATURES

-Exposure to high levels of moisture, humidity, and hot temperatures can affect any art over time.
+Exposure to high levels of moisture, humidity, and hot temperatures can affect any art.

 Its best to avoid these conditions: